Dependent Personality Disorder

 Treatment for Dependent Personality Disorder

-Dialectical Behavioral Therapy (DBT) is another effective form of therapy for patients with DPD.
-DBT helps the patient understand how their dependent behavior negatively affects them.
-It also teaches skills for relaxation and self-empowerment.
+- Dialectical Behavioral Therapy (DBT) is another effective form of therapy for patients with DPD.
+DBT helps the affected person understand how their dependent behavior negatively affects them.
+It teaches skills for relaxation and self-empowerment.
 DBT uses different techniques like simulations, group counseling and mindfulness training.